universidad-zaragoza/PACS/problems/problems.md

 # Exercises

-1. The doc product algorithm takes two vectors of the same length and returns a single number.
+1. The dot product algorithm takes two vectors of the same length and returns a single number.
 The number is the sum of the products of the corresponding entries in the input victors.